Build Modes & Effort

 <Tip>

-**Best for:** Learning how pre.dev works, sensitive codebases, and teaching the agent your preferences by reviewing early tasks.
+**Best for:** learning how pre.dev works, sensitive codebases, and teaching the agent your preferences by reviewing early tasks.

 </Tip>